Debris Flow Barriers

 Installation Method

-Foundations installed first, posts erected with energy-absorbing connections, nets mounted with proper tensioning.
+Foundations installed first, posts erected with energy-absorbing base connections, brake elements set on support cables, ring net mounted with basal opening tensioned per kit specification.

 Equipment Used